cicsdev/cics-java-liberty-sqlj/README.md

 ## Samples overview

 * `com.ibm.cicsdev.sqlj.web` - Dynamic web project containing the SimpleSQLJServlet servlet.
 The servlet uses the DoSQLJ class which connects to
-DB2 by obtaining a DataSource via a JNDI lookup and that uses SQLJ and returns the current DB2 timestamp from the DB2 SYSIBM.SYSDUMMY1 table
+DB2 by obtaining a DataSource via a JNDI lookup.
+It then uses SQLJ and returns the current DB2 timestamp from the DB2 SYSIBM.SYSDUMMY1 table
 * `com.ibm.cicsdev.sqlj.web.cicsbundle` - CICS bundle project that references the WAR (Dynamic web project) bundle part for deployment in a CICS bundle

 ## Pre-requisites